andrewjw/site/_drafts/meter-readings-over-mqtt.md

 This was quite similar to my previous project to expose [statistics from my router]( https://www.theandrewwilkinson.com/2020/10/21/router-stats-to-prometheus/), but as this was processing JSON data being exposed over MQTT it was a lot simpler than parsing raw text over SSH.
-As before I created [GitHub repo](https://github.com/andrewjw/glowprom) with my usual Python linting, testing and build scripts set up.
+As before I created a [GitHub repo](https://github.com/andrewjw/glowprom) with my usual Python linting, testing and build scripts set up.

 Connecting to MQTT is straightforward, using the [Paho MQTT library](https://pypi.org/project/paho-mqtt/).
 When they've